-A different possibility is that gapless modes arise at weak coupling in a non-homogenous superfluid.
-As we shall see in the following sections, the non-homogenous LOFF phase is energetically favored in a certain range of values of $\delta\mu$ larger than the Chandrasekhar-Clogston limit, see Sec.~\ref{sec:2flavor-crystals}, it is (chromo)magnetically stable, see Sec. \ref{sec:2stability}, and it has gapless fermionic excitations, see Sec.~\ref{sec:disp2flavor}.
+A different possibility is that gapless modes arise at weak coupling in an inhomogeneous superfluid.
+As we shall see in the following sections, the inhomogeneous LOFF phase is energetically favored in a certain range of values of $\delta\mu$ larger than the CC limit, see Sec.~\ref{sec:2flavor-crystals}, it has gapless fermionic excitations, see Sec.~\ref{sec:disp2flavor}, and it is (chromo)magnetically stable, see Sec. \ref{sec:2stability}.
 It is important to remark that the presence of a gapless fermionic spectrum is not in contrast with the existence of superconductivity \cite{gen66}, \textit{e.g.} type II superconductors have gapless fermionic excitations for sufficiently large magnetic fields \cite{gen66, Sarma-book}.